giuliobarl/GoodPhysVariables/README.md

 # GoodPhysVariables
-This repository contains codes related to the publication "Learning effective good variables from physical data" ().
+This repository contains codes related to the publication "Learning _Effective Good_ Variables from Physical Data" (https://www.mdpi.com/2504-4990/6/3/77).
 Datasets and trained models are published on our Zenodo repository https://doi.org/10.5281/zenodo.10406490.

 In particular: